How to Enable TUN/TAP on Linux VPS

 Script to Activate TUN at Startup

-The above commands will need to be run every time the virtual machine starts, so we can create a convenient script which runs those commands automatically on machine startup.
+The above commands will need to be run every time the virtual machine starts, so we can create a convenient script that runs those commands automatically on machine startup.

 We will then add this script to the /etc/rc.local directory, which ensures that the script will run once the machine has booted for any reason.